canonical/sdkcraft/docs/index.rst

 within the Enterprise Engineering department here at Canonical;
 `Workshop <https://canonical-workshop.readthedocs-hosted.com/>`_
 is its older sibling,
-aimed at users who consume SDKs produced with |project_markup|.
+aimed at users who consume SDKs built with |project_markup|.
 The design of both tools follows the paradigm exemplified by `Snap <https://snapcraft.io/docs/>`_ and implemented with
 `Craft CLI <https://craft-cli.readthedocs.io/>`_.

-Come and talk to us if you have a project you’d like to try with |project_markup| and :program:`Workshop`: we'll help you get it out there.
+Talk to us if you have a project you’d like to try with |project_markup| and :program:`Workshop`: we'll help you get it out there.
-Share with us the frustrating parts of your experience, and we'll see what we can do.
+Tell us about the frustrating parts of your experience, and we'll see what we can do.